 Initially part of Terminal C Phase 1, the Pedestrian Bridge Program and eight narrow-body equivalent gates were deferred due to the COVID-19 pandemic.

-Following passage of the Bipartisan Infrastructure Law (BIL), federal funding enabled the Aviation Authority to update its Capital Improvement Plan to these two key projects.
+Following passage of the Bipartisan Infrastructure Law (BIL), federal funding enabled the Aviation Authority to update its Capital Improvement Plan for these two key projects.

 As part of its Strategic Plan, the Aviation Authority wants to provide seamless and efficient connectivity for all passengers.
 With the expanded infrastructure and accompanying amenities, the journey from curb to gate to destination will become an elevated experience.